heykayla/my-writing/reference_guides/dev_UI_components_reference.md

 ### Listings

-**Listings** displays job posts, events, new products, and more.
-You can view more liststings by clicking See all where you can search and filter active listings.
-You can also create a listing.
+**Listings** displays job posts, events, new products, and other listings.
+You can view more liststings by clicking **See all** where you can find and filter active listings to narrow your search.
+You can also create a new listing.

 ### Trending tags